mary7hu/my-diary/README.md

 ![Flowchart](Flowchart.jpg)

 ## How to Run
-Go into the src folder and run `javac *.java` in the terminal, then run `java Main`.
+Go into the src/java folder and run `javac *.java` in the terminal, then run `java Main`.